“I have hidden your word

 Email info@ClimbingForChrist.org for a mission application.
 Missions are for C4C members only.
 You can join Climbing For Christ at Membership Application (climbingforchrist.org)

 Nationality: American.
 Occupation: RN.
-Missions with C4C: Kilimanjaro 2023 and Malawi 2023.
+Missions with C4C: Kilimanjaro 2023.
 How long have you climbed?
 First multi-day backcountry hiking trip in Wind Rivers (Wyoming) when I was a young teen.
 Type of climbing you do: Light mountaineering.
 Have hiked Mount Rainier, Granite Peak in Montana, and Gannett Peak in Wyoming.
 A lot of boulder crossing and glacier traversing.
 Highlight of climbing career: Summit of Gannett Peak with my dad.

 Nationality: American.
 Occupation: Non-profit land conservation.
 Missions with C4C: Kilimanjaro 2023.